reactjs/react.dev/content/docs/hooks-custom.md

 }
 ```

 Reducers are very convenient to test in isolation, and scale to express complex update logic.
 You can further break them apart into smaller reducers if necessary.
-However, you might also enjoy the benefits of using React local state, or might not want to install another library.
+However, you might also enjoy the benefits of using React local state or might not want to install another library.

 So what if we could write a `useReducer` Hook that lets us manage the *local* state of our component with a reducer?
 A simplified version of it might look like this: